cs-sally/doogie_blog/_posts/2025-07-23-s01e26-s2-frankly-mydear.md

 One bottle of Dr. 's sex tonic,
 Which one of us do I rub this on ?

-25. How did you say that,
+25. Let me see that.
 26. You know, vinnie, medical evidence of aphrosidiacs is very flimsy.

 26. I don't want any of your sceicne.
 I try to create a little romantic ambience here.

-28. One of precautionary measures,and one airline sickness back here.
+28. One of precautionary measures,and one airline sickness bacg here.
 You know my history of neves and women.

 29. Vine relax, sex is mostly in your mind, nobody has a mind for it quite like yours.